psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 really experience the world.

-While writing this post, I learned that [Native Hawaiian and Pacific Islander people](https://www.seattletimes.com/seattle-news/why-its-time-to-retire-the-term-asian-pacific-islander/) experience significantly more disadvantages than Asian groups.
+While writing this post, I learned that [Native Hawaiian and Pacific Islander people](https://www.seattletimes.com/seattle-news/why-its-time-to-retire-the-term-asian-pacific-islander/) experience significantly more disadvantages than some Asian groups.
 For future analyses, I plan to keep the two groupings separate based on our findings.